leanlastic/linkedin-carousel-cli/README.md

 A tiny Python CLI that converts a folder (or list) of PNG/JPG images into a **LinkedIn-ready PDF carousel**.

-- Defaults to `1080x1350` (portrait, 4:5) which performs great on mobile.
+- Defaults to `1200x1500` (portrait, 4:5) which is the optimal LinkedIn carousel size.
 - Supports `1080x1080` (square, 1:1) via `--square`.
 - Pads (letterboxes) smaller images without stretching by default.
 - Optional crop/fill strategies, margins, background, JPEG quality control.
 - Natural filename sorting (e.g., `2` comes before `10`).

-> Why 1080x1350 or 1080x1080?
-These are widely recommended for LinkedIn carousels in 2024/2025 guides.
-See Sendible, Oktopost, etc.
+> Why 1200x1500 or 1080x1080?
+The 1200x1500 size is specifically recommended for LinkedIn carousels, while 1080x1080 works for square formats.
+See LinkedIn best practices guides.

 ## Install (local)